- Indexed in: Google Scholar, DOAJ, Emerging Sources Citation Index (ESCI), Scopus

 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

 Social Media + Society is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
-Publication costs of the journal are covered by the collection of article processing charges which are paid by the funder, institution or author of each manuscript upon acceptance.
+Publication costs of the journal are covered by the collection of Article Processing Charges which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 Social Media + Society is an Open Access publication; all articles are freely available online immediately upon publication.
 All articles are rigorously peer-reviewed, and brought to publication as rapidly as possible.
 The costs of peer-review and production are covered by Article Processing Charges (APC) paid by the author/institution/funder upon acceptance of the manuscript.
-For an introductory period all APCs will be waived, a policy that will be reviewed as the journal establishes itself.
-In future an APC will be set at a level appropriate to the discipline, with a waiver policy available for those authors who do not have the means to cover the APC.

 The journal publishes the following article types:

 Original research articles.
 Double-blind, double peer-reviewed articles.
 Social Media + Society welcomes publication of articles with graphics, visuals, audio and video supplements and interactive elements.
+The preferred word count for original research articles is 8,000 words.

 Colloquia.
 External guest editors will be invited to convene debates and discussions to be published as a section or special issue.